Cal State Fullerton Titans baseball

 The Cal State Fullerton Titans baseball team represents California State University, Fullerton in NCAA Division I college baseball.

 Along with the other CSUF athletic teams, the baseball team participates in the Big West Conference.
 Since its early days, Titan Baseball has been considered an elite program in college baseball, making 18 College World Series appearances and winning four national championships (1979, 1984, 1995, and 2004).

-The Titans play their home games on Fullerton's campus at Goodwin Field and are currently coached by Jason Dietrich.
+The Titans play their home games on Fullerton's campus at Goodwin Field and are currently coached on an interim basis by Cory Vanderhook.